 Kentucky African American Servicemen in Skagway, Alaska

-Skagway [earlier spelled Skaguay] was a tent-town in 1897, but with the arrival of the Klondike Gold Rush, the town grew to have a population of more than 30,000.
-Skagway was a center point for mining operations, and it soon became a lawless town full of vice.
+Skagway [earlier spelled Skaguay] was a tent-town in 1897, but with the onset of the Klondike Gold Rush the town grew to a population of more than 30,000.
+Skagway was a center for mining operations that soon became a lawless town full of vice.

-By 1899, the gold rush was ending and the population in Skagway decreased as quickly as it had grown.
-The White Pass Railroad to Skagway was completed in 1900, the year the city was incorporated, the first city in the Alaska Territory.
+By 1899 the gold rush was ending and the population in Skagway decreased as quickly as it had grown.
+The White Pass Railroad to Skagway was completed in 1900, the year the city was incorporated as the first city in the Alaska Territory.
 [Alaska would become a state in 1958.]

 The Military Department of Alaska was established January 19, 1900, and it was recommended that a permanent post be established at Skagway.
 A military post had been established at Fort Wrangel when the United States acquired Alaska from Russia in 1867; the post was withdrawn in 1870.
 A military presence was restored in the area in response to the lawlessness that came with the gold rush.

-In 1899, U.S. Army Company L, 24th Infantry, a regiment of African American troops, was stationed in Dyea, Alaska.
+In 1899 U.S. Army Company L, 24th Infantry, a regiment of African American troops, was stationed in Dyea, AK.
 They were forced to relocate to Fort Wrangel/Skagway because of a forest fire.